project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 ## Keycloak provisioning

-* The Keycloak is deployed on a virtual machine (VM).
+The Keycloak is deployed on a virtual machine (VM).
+You can deploy the Keycloak by following steps:

 1. Run the following script to create the keycloak username, groupname and also to servicify keycloak services on VM